 July 2018 “Traces of scribes’ personal rituals and writing preparations on Hebrew manuscripts from the Maghreb.”
 Searching for the Roots of Jewish Tradition: XI Congress of the European Association for Jewish Studies, Krakow.

-July 2018 “The Hebrew cursive script in the Maghreb and the East” and “It’s a boy, it’s a girl, is it?
+July 2018 “The Hebrew cursive script in the Maghreb and the East.”
+REEH: Conférence Internationale des Etudes Hébraïques, Université Paris 8.

+July 2018 It’s a boy, it’s a girl, is it?
 Latent messages in books for teaching Hebrew in North Africa in the 19th and 20th centuries.”
-Two lectures delivered at REEH: Conférence Internationale des Etudes Hébraïques, Université Paris 8.
+REEH: Conférence Internationale des Etudes Hébraïques, Université Paris 8.

 June 2018 “Inscriptions and scribbles on the margins of Hebrew manuscripts from the Maghreb.”
 International workshop: Dots, Marginalia, and Peritexts, Institute for Advanced Study, Princeton University.

 May 2018 “Tugra and Hanfusa: On the signatures of sultans, rabbis, and sages in the Ottoman Empire.”
 International conference: Jews and culture in the Ottoman Empire and in modern Turkey, The Dahan Center for Culture, Society, and Education in the Sephardic Heritage, Bar Ilan University.